cwalk/RaspberryPi/README.md

 # RaspberryPi
-Repo for cool python scripts to use for Raspberry Pi
+Repo for cool python scripts to use for Raspberry Pi.